Our “Forever protected” series shares why each and every one belongs in Ontario Parks. In today’s post, Alistair MacKenzie tells us Pinery’s story.

 Pinery protects the most southernly population of Pitcher’s Thistle in Ontario, and efforts are underway to help restore the population size.

 While other populations may exist that remain to be found, at present Pinery is the only known location for this species in Canada.

 Each spring, Tundra Swans repeat a 6,000 km migration that dates back to the last ice age, a journey that takes them north to their summer breeding grounds.

 Unchanged throughout eons of time, dragonflies are obviously a successful design as seemingly exact copies can be found in the fossil record.

 It’s so hard to tell Pinery’s story because so many of the threads are interconnected.

 In a complex landscape with many moving pieces, actions that impact one species can result in a cascade of consequences to others.

 Our scientific research is impacted by our prescribed burn program which is impacted by our deer management work.

-And please: stay tuned for more “Forever protected” posts about the amazing natural spaces that form our network of provincial parks.
+Please stay tuned for more “Forever protected” posts about the amazing natural spaces that form our network of provincial parks.